Multilevel randomized quasi-Monte Carlo estimator for nested integration: Numerical results

 \subsubsection{Pilot runs}

 We again verified the convergence rates predicted by the theoretical analysis using pilot runs.
-This verification enabled us to estimate the constant terms in the error bounds appearing in Corollary~\ref{cor:EIG.total.error} required for the optimal setting specified~\eqref{eq:work.h.det.eig}.
+This verification enabled us to estimate the constant terms in the error bounds appearing in Corollary~\ref{cor:EIG.total.error} required for the optimal setting specified in Corollary~\eqref{cor:EIG.case}.
 First, we verified that the bias induced by the FEM approximation converged at a rate of $\eta_{\rm{w}}\approx 2$ by fixing the inner number of samples $M_L$ at the final level $L$ as presented in Figure~\ref{fig:poisson.pilot} (A).
-For this estimation, $N_L=1$, $M_L=32$ samples, and $S=100$, $R=1$ randomizations were used, and the bias was estimated using $h_L=2^{-16}$ as a reference solution.
+For this estimation, $N_L=1$, $M_L=2^5$ samples, and $S=100$, $R=1$ randomizations were used, and the bias was estimated using $h_L=2^{-16}$ as a reference solution.
 To demonstrate generality in our estimations, we preferred this reference solution to the exact solution as the latter may not be available in general.
-Next, we confirmed that the variance contribution from the inner samples at the final level $L$ converged at a rate of 2.23 and was slightly higher than the projected rate of 2 (Panel (B)), similar to the previous example.
-This estimation was conducted using $N_L=1$ outer sample, $h_L=2^{-4}$, and $S=100$, $R=1$ randomizations.
-The convergence of the variance of the level differences as a function of $N_{\ell}$ at the expected rate of 2 is illustrated in Panel (C), where $M_{\ell-1}=4^{4}$, $M_{\ell}=4^{5}$ samples, $h_{\ell-1}=2^{-4}$, $h_{\ell}=2^{-5}$, and $S=100$ randomizations were applied.
+Next, we confirmed that the variance contribution from the inner samples at the final level $L$ converged at a rate of 3 (Panel (B)).
+This estimation was conducted using $N_L=1$ outer sample, $h_L=2^{-4}$, and $S=2^{7}$, $R=1$ randomizations.
+The convergence of the variance of the level differences as a function of $N_{\ell}$ at the expected rate of 2 is illustrated in Panel (C), where $M_{\ell-1}=2^{9}$, $M_{\ell}=2^{10}$ samples, $h_{\ell-1}=2^{-4}$, $h_{\ell}=2^{-5}$, and $S=2^{10}$ randomizations were applied.
 The variances of the single-level estimators converged at the same rate with a larger multiplicative constant and were independent of $M_{\ell-1}$, $M_{\ell}$ and $h_{\ell-1}$, $h_{\ell}$.
 To demonstrate the convergence of the variance of the level difference as a function of $M_{\ell}$, we kept $N_{\ell}=1$ and $h_{\ell}=h_{\ell-1}=2^{-4}$ fixed.
 This variance converged at rate 2, as seen in Panel (D) for $S=100$ randomizations.
-Similarly, we kept $M_{\ell}=M_{\ell-1}=8$ fixed to demonstrate the convergence of the variance of the level difference as a function of $h_{\ell}$ in Panel (E).
+Similarly, we kept $M_{\ell}=M_{\ell-1}=2^{3}$ fixed to demonstrate the convergence of the variance of the level difference as a function of $h_{\ell}$ in Panel (E).
 This variance converged at rate of $2\eta_{{\rm{s}},d_1}\approx4$, implying that for this example, $\eta_{\rm{w}}=\eta_{{\rm{s}},d_1}\approx2$.